Agentic and Communal Cues for Empowerment (ACE)

 Project description

-The project “Manager's Verbal and Nonverbal Cues of Agency and Communality" aims to empower managerial communication and training through (a) leveraging agentic and communal verbal cues and (b) investigating training using immersive virtual reality.
+The project “Manager's Verbal and Nonverbal Cues of Agency and Communality" in the scope of the project Agentic and Communal Cues for Empowerment (ACE I) aims to empower managerial communication and training through (a) leveraging agentic and communal verbal cues and (b) investigating training using immersive virtual reality.
+The continuation of the project (ACE II) focuses on situations when female managers communicate in situations with neutral or negative valence, such as situations when giving negative feedback.